-Paul is claiming that those who have sinned without having possession/knowledge of the Law are going to just simply “perish”.
+Paul claimed that those who have sinned without having the Law are going to just simply “perish”.
 He then stated that those who have sinned in the knowledge of the Law are going to be judged by the Law.

 Romans 2:13 for not the hearers of the law [are] righteous before God, but the doers of the law shall be declared righteous (YLT)

-The apostle Paul states that it is not the hearers of the Law, but the doers of the Law who will be righteous before God!
+The apostle Paul stated that it is not the hearers of the Law, but the doers of the Law who will be righteous before God!
 This is Future Tense in the Greek!!
-There’s no possible way the Law of God had been abolished if Paul states that, in the future those who ‘do the Law’ will be righteous before God; very simple logic.
+There’s no possible way the Law of God had been abolished if Paul stated that, in the future those who ‘do the Law’ will be righteous before God; very simple logic.
 Unless you believe that the Almighty Creator is going say on Judgement Day, “you know that law I abolished and did away with 2000 years ago?
 Well, I’m going to pull it back out ‘today’, reinstate it as current and valid, and see how you measured up against it!”